 Getting here: Located in central Westminster, the Churchill War Rooms are a short walk from Westminster Abbey, the House of Parliament, or the Horse Guards Parade.

 Admission Fee?: Yes.
-Free entry is included if you are using a London Pass.
 Tours are self-guided and there is an audioguide included for the Cabinet War Rooms section of the visit.

 Visiting Tips: This is a popular tourist attraction, and it can get crowded, particularly during summer afternoons.
 The best times to visit to avoid crowds are near opening or later in the afternoon.
 If you arrive during a particularly crowded time, visit the Churchill Museum section first (as it is usually much less crowded then the War Rooms) and then head into the Cabinet War Rooms later.
 If you arrive and it is not too crowded, visit the Cabinet War Rooms first and then visit the Churchill Museum.